 Barristers might be involved in the formation of legal policy and strategy at a higher level.

-An advocate is someone who openly promotes or advocates for a topic or policy.
+An advocate openly promotes or advocates for a topic or policy.
 The advocate is qualified to present his or her clients’ arguments in court, but the lawyer is unable to do so since he or she is still studying law/LLB.

 A lawyer can be an advocate, but an advocate cannot be a lawyer.
-An advocate’s responsibilities include: representing a client in a court of law, speaking on a client’s behalf, and defending their case, whereas a lawyer’s responsibilities include: providing legal assistance, can handle legal matters depending on the sort of lawyer, the role, and responsibilities may differ.
+An advocate’s responsibilities include representing a client in a court of law, speaking on a client’s behalf, and defending their case, whereas a lawyer’s responsibilities include providing legal assistance and handling legal matters depending on the sort of lawyer, the role, and responsibilities may differ.

 Difference between a barrister and an advocate

-The difference between a barrister and an advocate is that, if you have studied law in INDIA, you become a lawyer and a lawyer turns into an advocate after passing the Bar Council exam of India, whereas if you have studied in England, then you become a Barrister.
-This is one of the major differences between barrister and advocate.
+The difference between a barrister and an advocate is that if you have studied law in INDIA, you become a lawyer and a lawyer turns into an advocate after passing the Bar Council exam of India, whereas if you have studied in England, then you become a Barrister.
+This is one of the major differences between a barrister and an advocate.